raspofabs/magnoliabook/Analogue Input.md

 ## Why ground?

-If we ground with different values, the photoresistor will become sensitive to different levels of light.
+If we ground with different values of resistor, the photoresistor will become sensitive to different levels of light.
+High value resistances make it less sensitve, allowing for sunlight levels.
+Low value resistances make it more sensitive, meaning you can detect low light level differences.
 This is because the grounding resistance pairs with the photoresistor resistance to create a voltage divider.

 In a circuit, the current is the same the whole circuit around, but the voltage on the other hand, is not.
 Voltage is a measurement of potential difference, and a really obvious example is how we can add multiple batteries in a line to increase the voltage.